ShilpaThomas980/Hand-Finger-Movement/README.md

 # Hand Tracking & Finger Accuracy Game

 ## Project Aim
 This project is an interactive hand-tracking application using Python.
-The main goal is to track finger movements in real-time and measure accuracy while tracing different shapes on the screen.
+GOAL: To track finger movements in real-time and measure accuracy while tracing different shapes on the screen.
 It also includes controlling system volume with finger gestures.

 ---